mullerdavid/ctf_writeups/hcsc22/Web_Hanna/WRITEUP.md

 ![](screenshots/2.png)

-Unfortunatelly, it is asking for credentials.
-Our favourite mythical creatures can not help here with the usual wordlists.
+Unfortunately, it is asking for credentials.
+Our favorite mythical creatures can not help here with the usual wordlists.
 Apollo on the other hand can log in with his credentials: `admin:apollo13`.
 See [Apollo challenge (SPOILER)](../Pentest_Apollo/WRITEUP.md#spoiler) for details.

 The directory listing is turned on, and the flag is here.

 ![](screenshots/3.png)

 # Flag local
-{HCSC}!hanN@:l0CAL-FlaG
+`{HCSC}!hanN@:l0CAL-FlaG`

 # Upload